 About the Workshops

 The Restorative Justice program is embedded in Racial Equity Justice.
-Through experiential and practical activities participants will ground the work and the philosophy using a racial justice lenses.
-This workshop covers the following:
+Through experiential and practical activities participants will ground the work and the philosophy using a racial justice lens.
+Some of the topics are: